GUIDES & DISCOVERIES · QUEBEC CULTURE

 Some practical information to plan your visit to the Museum of Civilization.

-Access and opening hours
+Access and hours

 Visit duration